 Dark Delirium (2) – This ability is potentially very powerful, but charm and fear are fairly common immunities amongst higher CR creatures.

-This patron is much more combat focused.
-Originally, the standout choice for a combat orientated Warlock, although much more competitive options have been published since.
-Still a solid choice with the classic ‘sold your soul to
+This patron is much more combat-focused.
+Originally, the standout choice for a combat-orientated Warlock, although much more competitive options have been published since.
+Still, a solid choice with the classic ‘sold your soul to the devil’ flavor.

 Fiendish Resilience (4) – Choose your own damage resistance, which you can change after any rest to match the environment you’re in?
 Fantastic ability.